Towards a provably resilient scheme for graph-based watermarking

-\begin{lemma} If $G$ is a canonical reducible permutation graph, then $G$ is the watermark produced by Chroni and Nikolopoulos's encoding algorithm~\cite{chroni} for some integer key $\omega$. \end{lemma} {\it Proof}: Let $G$ be a canonical reducible permutation graph, and $T$ its representative tree.
-By Lemma~\ref{l:preorder}, $T$ is uniquely defined by its preorder traversal $P$.
-We show that $P$ corresponds to the self-inverting permutation $P_s$ generated by the encoding algorithm of~\cite{chroni} (please refer to Section~\ref{s:preliminaries} for details) when computing the watermark for some integer key $\omega$.
+\begin{lemma} If $G$ is a canonical reducible permutation graph, then $G$ is the watermark produced by Chroni and Nikolopoulos's encoding algorithm~\cite{chroni-2} for some integer identifier $\omega$. \end{lemma} {\it Proof: } Let $G$ be a canonical reducible permutation graph, and $T$ its representative tree.
+By Lemma~\ref{l:preorder}, $T$ is uniquely defined by its preorder traversal~$P$.
+We show that $P$ corresponds to the self-inverting permutation $P_s$ generated by the encoding algorithm of~\cite{chroni-2} (please refer to Section~\ref{s:nikolopoulos} for details) when computing the watermark for some integer identifier $\omega$.
 By definition, $P = (s_i), i = 1, \ldots, 2n+1,$ is a canonical self-inverting permutation presenting a single $1$-cycle $f$ and a number $n$ of $2$-cycles $(p, q)$.
-Those $2$-cycles $(p, q)$ define exactly one bitonic permutation $P_b = (b_j), j = 1, \ldots, 2n+1$ satisfying \begin{enumerate}[(i)] \item $b_{n+1} = f$; \item for all $j \in \{1, \ldots, n\}$, $b_j = p$ if, and only if, $b_{2n+1-j} = q$; and \item Property~\ref{prop_end_pb} of canonical reducible permutation graphs, concerning the bitonic permutation employed by the encoding algorithm. \end{enumerate} Such bitonic permutation $P_b$ can be regarded as $Z_0||Z_1^R$ by assigning to $Z_0$ the prefix of $P_b$ comprising its maximal ascending subsequence, and now the indexes of $0$'s and $1$'s in the extended binary $B^*$ are totally determined.
-We proceed by extracting the binary $B$ that is the one's complement of the subsequence of $B^*$ with digits from the $(n+1)$-th to the $(2n)$-th position in $B^*$.
-Since $B$ is but the binary representation of a well determined positive integer, such is the positive integer $\omega$ whose image under the encoding function of Chroni and Nikolopoulos is isomorphic to $G$. $\Box$
+Those $2$-cycles $(p, q)$ define exactly one bitonic permutation $P_b = (b_j), j = 1, \ldots, 2n+1$ satisfying Property~\ref{prop_end_pb} of Chroni and Nikolopoulos's watermarks with \begin{enumerate}[label=(\roman*)] \item $b_{n+1} = f$, and, \item for all $j \in \{1, \ldots, n\}$, $b_j = p$ if and only if $b_{2n+1-j} = q$. \end{enumerate} Such bitonic permutation $P_b$ can be regarded as $Z_0||Z_1^R$ by assigning to $Z_0$ the prefix of $P_b$ comprising its maximal ascending subsequence, and now the indexes of $0$'s and $1$'s in the extended binary $B^*$ are totally determined.
+We proceed by extracting the binary $B$ that is the one's complement of the subsequence of $B^*$ with digits from the $(n+1)$th to the $(2n)$th position in $B^*$.
+Regarding $B$ as the binary representation of a positive integer $\omega$, the image of such $\omega$ under the encoding function of Chroni and Nikolopoulos is isomorphic to $G$. $\Box$

-We now seek a suitable characterization of canonical reducible permutation graphs solely in terms of their representative trees.
-Such a characterization will prove useful, since its strong algorithmic flavor will allow for a new decoding algorithm that is not only resilient to $k \leq 2$ edge removals but also simpler, while still running in linear time.